 Do your vacation photos feature more shots of food than famous landmarks?
 No surprise!
 “Bite-seeing” is getting just as popular as sightseeing.
 The world is chock-full of tempting tastes and exotic new dishes to try.
 I’ve put together this slideshow with some of my top picks for foodie destinations, along with special experiences that let you get even deeper into the culinary culture.

-While it’s tough to narrow all the world’s delicious bounty into just a few destinations, we’ve tried to choose spots that offer something just a bit different, with flavors you might not find at home.
+While it’s tough to narrow all the world’s delicious bounty into just a few destinations, I’ve tried to choose spots that offer something just a bit different, with flavors you might not find at home.

-Eat It: Tagines reign supreme in Marrakesh.
+Eat It: Tagines reign supreme in Marrakech.
 Look for classics simmered in conical clay cookware, like chicken with preserved lemons and olives or lamb with prunes—but keep an eye out for more home-style varieties, including one with little meatballs called kefta.
 Try to dine at least once in a traditional restaurant, where the meal starts with an array of appetizer salads, like carrots with cumin, or taktouka with tomatoes and peppers (restaurant Al Fassia is famed for salads).
 Dar Yacout and Riad Kniza are also good choices for traditional cuisine.
 Must-try foods include pastilla (a savory-sweet meat pie) and couscous topped with an array of vegetables and meats.
 If you’re adventurous, sample the food stalls on chaotic Jemaa el-Fna square in the evening.